Mental Health Facilities Newburyport, MA

 Jri Lawrence Behavioral Health Center - 15.8 miles from Newburyport, MA

 Jri Lawrence Behavioral Health Center is a mental health facility in Lawrence, MA, located at 15 Union Street, Suite 200, in the 1840 zip code.
 Jri Lawrence Behavioral Health Center provides outpatient treatment.
-Jri Lawrence Behavioral Health Center provides group therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and young adults.
-Jri Lawrence Behavioral Health Center also supports people with serious mental illness, people with trauma and LGBT.
-Some other services available at Jri Lawrence Behavioral Health Center include family psychoeducation and court-ordered outpatient treatment.
+Jri Lawrence Behavioral Health Center provides trauma therapy, dialectical behavior therapy and group therapy to young adults, adults and children / adolescents.
+Jri Lawrence Behavioral Health Center also supports people with PTSD, LGBT and people with trauma.
+Some other services available at Jri Lawrence Behavioral Health Center include court-ordered outpatient treatment and family psychoeducation.

 Learn More